kaycix/northcoastcnpsnursery/collections/_plants/physocarpus_capitatus.md

 description:
     short: ""
-    location: "Beautiful deciduous shrub with maple-like leaves and clusters of small white flowers."
+    location: "Beautiful deciduous shrub with maple-like leaves and clusters of small white flowers.
+Requires a site with adequate moisutre."

 gardens:
     arcata_marsh: